Introduction to Hakarl

 In 2019 YPT ran our first tour to Greenland and decided that we should probably try it for ourselves as we were in Reykjavik.

 Here’s our ultimate to one of the worst foods in the world Harkarl – the piss smelling fermented shark.

 What is Hakarl?

 Long story short, food that stinks of piss!
 But I feel we deserve a bit of a better explanation than that.
-Simply put, it is the fermented meat of the Greenlandic shark or the hakarl shark.
-In case you’re not entirely sold on it yet I’ll carry on.
+Simply put, it is the fermented meat of the Greenlandic shark.
+In case you’re not entirely sold on it yet I’ll carry on about this delicacy.

 What Is the History of this smelly Shark?